emaheuxPEREN/pirogue-evidence-collector/README.md

 * `pirogue-android` to interact with an Android device and run commands on it.
 * `pirogue-file-drop` to expose a web server allowing the user to upload files from their device to the PiRogue.
-* `pirogue-extract-metadata` to extract metadata of a file and save it separately in `[original file name].metadata.json`.
+* `pirogue-save-metadata` to extract metadata of a file and save it separately in `[original file name].metadata.json`.
 * `pirogue-timestamp` to time stamp files using a 3rd-party RFC3161 service.
 * `pirogue-intercept-[gated|single]` to instrument an Android application to analyze its network traffic.